 Cape Race’s lines evolved from the elegant forms of sailing dory fishing schooners of the North East, and steam/sail schooners of 1900's.
 Her interior today combines the highest 21st- century's safety standards, with the authenticity of the classic 19th-century North Sea fishing vessel.
 Remains of a workboat atmosphere convey warmth and character, generated through her impressive life.

 In autumn 2017, MS Cape Race was purchased by mareverlag, a publishing company based in Hamburg, Germany.
 The primary reason for publisher Nikolaus Gelpke to acquire the ship was to ensure its preservation and sustainability.
-In order to meet his high claims concerning the protection of the oceans, the ship has been completely overhauled at a shipyard in Iceland in spring 2018.
-Here, all crew cabins have been completely modernised and adapted to the latest standards of guest accommodation.
-Furthermore a sewage system has been installed which fully complies with all legal requirements.
+In order to meet his high claims concerning the protection of the oceans, the ship is completely overhauled at a shipyard in Iceland since spring 2018.
+Here, all crew cabins are going to be completely modernised and adapted to the latest standards of guest accommodation.
+Furthermore a sewage system will be installed which fully complies with all legal requirements.